-Royal Family tree and line of succession - BBC News
+Royal Family tree and line of succession

 Born: 2013

-Prince George of Cambridge, was born on 22 July, 2013, at St Mary's hospital in west London.
+Prince George of Cambridge was born on 22 July 2013 at St Mary's hospital in London.
 Prince William was present for the birth of his son, who weighed 8lb 6oz (3.8kg).
 He is due to start primary school in September 2017.
 Prince George is third in line to the throne, after his father and grandfather.

 Princess Charlotte of Cambridge